pablodecm/phd_thesis/src/102_chapter_2.md

 is only an approximation and the trajectory path can be obtained by solving a differential equation.

-In the case of CMS, the magnet is generated by a large superconducting solenoid, contained inside a hollow cylinder about 13 m long and with an outer radius of 3 m.
+In the case of CMS, the magnetic field is generated by a large superconducting solenoid, contained inside a hollow cylinder about 13 m long and with an outer radius of 3 m.
 Very high currents, up to 19 kA, circulate along $\textrm{NbTi}$ wires kept at 4.5 K using a liquid helium cooling system, providing an almost homogenous field at the centre of the solenoid up to 3.8 T in the $z$ direction.
-In addtion to the solenoid, the magnetic flux lines are closed by a 10000 ton return yoke, composed by a series of magnetised iron blocks interleaved with the muon detectors in the outer part of CMS, providing a magnetic field about 2T in the opposite direction.
+In addition to the solenoid, the magnetic flux lines are closed by a 10000 ton return yoke, composed by a series of magnetised iron blocks interleaved with the muon detectors in the outer part of CMS, providing a magnetic field about 2T in the opposite direction.
-The remaining elements of the CMS magnetic spectrometer, which are the detector systems used to estimate the curved particle trajectories, commonly referred to as *tracks*, for all charged particles and for escaping muons are reviewed in Sections [-@sec:cms_tracking] and [-@sec:cms_muon], respectively.
+The remaining elements of the CMS magnetic spectrometer, referring to the detector systems used to estimate the curved particle trajectories (simply referred to as *tracks*) are are reviewed in Sections [-@sec:cms_tracking] and [-@sec:cms_muon].

 ### Tracking System {#sec:cms_tracking}